By John Linden

 Technology enabled designers to experiment like never before.
 The result?
 Some of the most uniquely interesting design techniques the world has ever seen.

 Today, designers often incorporate midcentury modern elements into homes in order to give them a quirky and elegant spin.
-When included in the kitchen, mid century modern themes provide a sense of organization, style & personality.
+When included in the kitchen, mid century modern themes provide a sense of organization, style and personality.

+We will show you the tips and tricks to transform your space.
 Working with a network of design professionals, this article walks you through the process for transforming your kitchen.

 For over 50 years, mid century modern design has been a popular and reliable choice for home decorators.

 “…always remember is that while the design movement has had longevity and is still popular, too much of it can outdate a contemporary home very quickly.

 Remember, one day you may want to sell your home, so err on the side on subtlety to avoid narrowing that pool of buyers too much.

-Open Floor Plans
+Tip #1 – Open Floor Plans

 As a result, many of its practitioners took to tearing down unnecessary walls in order to maximize the amount of space in a room.

 As a result, mid century modern is a perfect design style for those with small apartments.

 Also, you may want to consider the benefits of tearing down the walls that divide your kitchen from the rooms around it.